 An Irish team finally won a national championship.
 Unfortunately, students were unaware that Notre Dame had a fencing team, or worse.
 "What is fencing?" one student asked upon hearing the news.
 Willingham sainted After returning the Notre Dame football team to somethign better than a national joke, Irish coach Tyrone Willingham was sainted on Thursday.
 The pope, a long-time Irish fan despite his polish heritage, was just as grateful as the rest of Notre Dame fans and knew it must have been a miracle to make the team that played under Bob Davie not only win, but beat Michigan State.
 God status was considered, but rejected after the loss to Boston College.
-Yatar supsended The very verbal captain of the Notre Dame womens basketball team.
-Moesha Yatar, was suspended from play after giving a reporter a usable quote following her team's latest game.
+Yatar supsended The very verbal captain of the Notre Dame womens basketball team, Moesha Yatar, was suspended from play after giving a reporter a usable quote following her team's latest game.
 The vocal leader was reprimanded for her brashness.
-The assist was Chris' first of his career junior high, high school and college combined.
+MENS BASKETBALL Crowd shocked as Chris passes ball By AMANDA HUGANDKISS Token Female In a rare offensive display Monday, Notre Dame guard Tom Chris passed the ball to a teammate during the Notre Dame game against Morehead State, astonishing all onlookers in attendance at the Joyce Center.
+"All of a sudden, I stopped looking at the ball and saw that Man [Diller] was wide open on the wing," Chris said.